EeroVallistu/bank-apiv2/database/README.md

    - An account can be involved in multiple transactions
    - A transaction involves exactly two accounts (sender and receiver)

+## External Transactions Handling

+The database is designed to support both internal and external transactions:

+1. For **internal transfers** (between accounts in the same bank):
+   - Both `from_account` and `to_account` reference existing accounts in the system
+   - The `is_external` flag is set to `false`

+2. For **external transfers** (from other banks):
+   - The `from_account` field contains an account number from an external bank
+   - Only the `to_account` field references an existing local account
+   - The `is_external` flag is set to `true`
+   - There is no foreign key constraint on the `from_account` field to allow external account numbers

+This design enables the system to properly record transactions that originate from other banks while maintaining data integrity for local accounts.

 ## Stored Procedures

 The database includes the following stored procedures for common operations: